Phonostalgia presents...

 The Cute Little Wigglin' Dance

-(words and music by Henry Creamer and J. Turner Layton)
+(w + m: Henry Creamer and J. Turner Layton)

 New York, NY: Tuesday, May 8, 1917